vishalsunder/vishalsunder.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student in the [Speech and Language Technologies Lab](https://osu-slatelab.github.io/) at the Ohio State University.
 I am advised by [Dr. Eric Fosler-Lussier](https://efosler.github.io/).
 My research interest is Deep Learning, specifically in it's application for End-to-End Speech Understanding in Spoken Dialog Systems.
-I have 5+ years of research experience in Machine Learning in industry and academia.
+I have over six years of research experience in Machine Learning in industry and academia.

 ### News: